okkevaneck/prospr/README.md

 `archives` folder.
 It is available as a [.zip](archives/prospr_data.zip) and a [.tar.tz](archives/prospr_data.tar.gz) archive.

-## Example usage
-*Work in progress*

 ## Future work
 This toolbox could be used for other protein folding problems within discrete models.
 It would be a great extension to support different models by creating a modular amino acid.

-## Changelog
-*Work in progress*

 ## License
 The used license is the GNU LESSER GENERAL PUBLIC LICENSE.